 Be prepared to clean your juicer after every use.
 Bacteria love to feast on unpasteurized juices, so it’s important to clean your juicer every time you use it.
 And the sooner the better — the drier it gets, the harder pulp is to remove.
 During testing, we found that the strainer baskets and pulp spouts tended to need the most attention.
 So think about how often you’ll use your machine, what kind of fruits and vegetables you’ll be juicing (some leave more behind in your juicer than others), and how much time you’ll have to clean your machine.

 Will a juicer make me healthier?

-The US Department of Agriculture warns against relying on juice as your sole source of nutrition.
+The Office of Disease Prevention and Health Promotion warns against relying on juice as your sole source of nutrition.
 This kind of diet won’t give you enough protein or fiber to maintain muscle mass and keep you feeling full.
 When we spoke with nutritionist Shereen Lehman, she reiterated this point.
 “Juicing alone won’t fix an unhealthy diet,” she told us.
 “It’s also important to cut out the junk foods and eat more lean protein sources, dairy or calcium sources, whole grains, and more fruits and veggies.”

 How can I get the most nutrient-rich juice from my juicer?